grantjenks/python-diskcache/docs/index.rst

 Django is Python's most popular web framework and ships with several caching backends.
 Unfortunately the file-based cache in Django is essentially broken.
 The culling method is random and large caches repeatedly scan a cache directory which slows linearly with growth.
-Should it really take ~60ms to store a key in a cache with a thousand items?
+Can you really allow it to take sixty milliseconds to store a key in a cache with a thousand items?

 In Python, we can do better.
 And we can do it in pure-Python!